Rhododendron sect. Tsutsusi

-Rhododendron section Tsutsusi (spelled Tsutsuji in some older texts) was a subgenus of the genus Rhododendron, commonly referred to as the evergreen azaleas.
-In 2005 it was reduced to a section of subgenus Azaleastrum.
+Rhododendron section Tsutsusi (spelled Tsutsuji in some older texts) is a section of the genus Rhododendron, commonly referred to as the evergreen azaleas.
+Formerly a subgenus, in 2005 it was reduced to a section and subsumed by subgenus Azaleastrum.
 Containing 80 to 117 species, it includes both deciduous and evergreen types and is distributed in Japan, China and northeastern Asia.
 They are of high cultural importance to the Japanese.
 Among the species in this genus lie the largest flowering azaleas.

 Description

 Tsutsusi are characterised by the presence of terminal buds that contain both floral and vegetative shoots.
 Many also have flattened multicellular ferrugineous (rust coloured) hairs, which can cover the leaves and stems providing a coppery appearance, or pseudoverticillate leaves that are rhombic in shape.
 However some have hairs confined to the axils, or base of floral buds.

 Taxonomy

 The section has traditionally included two subsections, classified on the basis of their leaves, young twigs and corolla.
 Phylogenetic analysis has confirmed both the monophyly of the section and its subsections.